cetz-package/cetz/draw.typ

   ),)
 }

-/// Draw a mark between two coordinates
+/// Draw a mark or "arrow head" between two coordinates
+///
+/// *Style root:* `mark`.
+///
+/// Its styling influences marks being drawn on paths (`line`, `bezier`, ...).
 ///
 /// - from (coordinate): Source coordinate
 /// - to (coordinate): Target coordinate